-- 1. Get tested for COVID at a free testing site at airport sites. - a.
-Follow strict social distancing for 14 days after arriving at your community or until you receive a second negative test result from a test taken 7-14 days after arrival. - 2.
-Keep personal tracking/travel record (See Appendix E.) - 3.
-Identify at-risk family members and develop a home risk exposure plan. - 4.
-During travel status, wear your mask, wash/sanitize your hands frequently and social distance as much as possible in congregate areas. - 5.
-Avoid social gatherings until you can safely be tested or quarantine until possible transmission window has passed upon return. - 6.
+- 1. Get tested for COVID at a free testing site at airport sites. - 2.
+Follow strict social distancing for five days after arriving at your destination.
+A second test taken between five and 14 days after arrival is recommended, but not required.
+Strict social distancing is defined by DHSS as: - You may be in an outdoor public place, but stay six feet away from anyone not in your immediate household and wear a face covering. - You may arrange curbside shopping or have food delivery. - Please do not enter restaurants, bars, gyms, community centers, sporting facilities (i.e., ice rinks, gymnasiums, sports domes), office buildings, school or daycare facilities. - Do not participate in any group activities, including sporting events and practices, weddings, funerals, or other gatherings - 3.
+Keep personal tracking/travel record (See Appendix E.) - 4.
+Identify at-risk family members and develop a home risk exposure plan. - 5.
+During travel status, wear your mask, wash/sanitize your hands frequently and social distance as much as possible in congregate areas. - 6.
+Avoid social gatherings until you can safely be tested or quarantine until possible transmission window has passed upon return. - 7.
 As much as possible, leave fire gear at the station or in your work vehicle, or make sure to wash immediately and keep separate from family laundry/gear.
-Disinfect all gear. - 7.
+Disinfect all gear. - 8.
 Plan for yourself and family in case you need to self-quarantine.
-Examples may include 14 days of money, food, hotel, etc. - 8.
-If sick, you will not be allowed to use forestry facilities, so plan accordingly. - 9.
-Recommended to change clothes and shower upon return home to protect your family. - 10.
-Follow return-to-work matrix if you get sick, are a confirmed exposure or have tested positive. - 11.
+Examples may include 14 days of money, food, hotel, etc. - 9.
+If sick, you will not be allowed to use forestry facilities, so plan accordingly. - 10.
+Recommended to change clothes and shower upon return home to protect your family. - 11.
+Follow return-to-work matrix if you get sick, are a confirmed exposure or have tested positive. - 12.
 Upon return or during quarantine, update your direct supervisor regularly on status, needs, etc. so we can track your progress.
 If teleworking: update your supervisor frequently.